RBI found excessive dominance by 1-2 board members even in big commercial banks: Das | Law-Order

 - India

-Reserve Bank Governor Shaktikanta Das on Monday said the central bank has noticed ''excessive dominance'' by one or two board members even in ''big commercial banks'' and asked the lenders to desist from such practices.
+Reserve Bank Governor Shaktikanta Das has said the central bank has noticed ''excessive dominance'' by one or two board members even in ''big commercial banks'' and asked the lenders to desist from such practices.

 The governor, who made the point while illustrating the importance of a well-functioning board, however, did not elaborate further.